project-illium/illium-documentation/docs/developers/security.md

 To identify a specific instance of a contract we're going to need to encode an `instance-id` in the state.
 And this `instance-id` should be encoded in such a way that it is unique to the contract and cannot be shared by other instances.

-A good way to do this is to use the nullifier of the deployment transaction as the `instance-id` as its guaranteed to be unique.
+A good way to do this is to use the nullifier of the deployment transaction as the `instance-id` as it's guaranteed to be unique.

 For example: